Derghust/flink-blaze-lib/README.md

-# Flink Blaze library
+# Blaze Extension library

-The Flink Blaze Library for Apache Flink is a comprehensive library designed to enhance the development experience of Apache Flink applications written in Scala.
+The Blaze Extension library for Apache Flink is a comprehensive library designed to enhance the development experience of Apache Flink applications written in Scala.
 This repository provides a set of utility methods and functions specifically crafted to assist developers in building clean and highly readable Flink applications.